anynines/klutchio/docs/platform-operator-guide/setting-up-klutch-clusters/control-plane-cluster/index.md

 kubectl apply --kustomize https://github.com/anynines/klutchio
 ```

-This command installs the necessary CustomResourceDefinitions (CRDs), composition functions and Crossplane Providers
+This command installs the necessary CustomResourceDefinitions (CRDs), composition functions and Crossplane® Providers
 required for Klutch's operation, including:

 - provider-anynines: Enables the provisioning and management of VM-based anynines data services in a Kubernetes-native